 Drinking alcohol is a common social practice in our society.
 People often drink to celebrate success, happiness and some even resort to drinking to deal with problems in their life.
-However, when this behaviour blurs the line between casual drinking to behaviour that disrupts life, it is said to be alcoholism.
+However, when this behaviour blurs the line between casual drinking to behaviour that disrupts life, it can be seen as alcoholism.
 Alcoholism can manifest in several ways and binge drinking is one of them.
-In this guide, we look at binge drinking and why it is so problematic for your health.

-Binge drinking is the practice of consuming large amount of alcohol in a short duration of time or in simple terms ‘drinking to get drunk’.
+Binge drinking is the practice of consuming large amounts of alcohol in a short duration of time.
 Binge drinking or abusing alcohol over long periods of time leads to severe health complications.
-Binge drinking can lead to a serious lack of judgement and lead to crime, violence, accidents, etc.
+It can also lead to a serious lack of judgement and lead to crime, violence, accidents, etc.

-Here is the list of a few prominent signs of binge drinking disorder:
+Here are a few signs of binge drinking disorder:

-It is especially unfortunate when you engage in this pattern of drinking because you have a lot to lose.
-Researchers have warned that people who are involved in heavy drinking risk permanent and severe damage to brain functions.
+It is especially unfortunate when you engage in this pattern of drinking as you have a lot to lose.
+Research shows that people who are involved in heavy drinking risk permanent and severe damage to brain functions.
 Excessive alcohol has the ability to interfere with a critical phase of the development of young brains.
-A widely common deleterious effect, i.e, memory loss can extend into adulthood due to excessive consumption of alcohol.
+Memory loss, a common factor of alcoholism, can extend into adulthood due to excessive consumption of alcohol.
 Binge drinkers of all ages suffer the highest risk of alcohol-related injuries.

 The other negative health effects associated with binge drinking disorder are: